-The provenance and history of what is now known as Anglicanism and the concomitant structure of the Anglican Communion has developed into a considerable area of study.
+The provenance of Anglicanism and the Anglican Communion has developed into a considerable area of study.
 Recent controversies have only heightened enthusiasm for further investigation and research into the often elusive nature of this historic and fascinating expression of Christianity.

 This website has been created as an easily accessible depository of papers and research revolving around the generic theme of Anglicanism.
-It is intended as a resource for those who wish to access information for study and general interest.
+It is intended as a free to use resource for those who wish to access information for study and general interest.

 Editor: The Rev’d Dr. Nicholas Henderson